 Where Do Rope Fish Prefer to Live in the Aquarium?

-The rope fish is native to Central and Western Africa.
+The Rope Fish is native to Central and Western Africa.
 In the wild, they are primarily found in slow-moving or standing fresh water.
-They do best in warm water, usually between 72 to 82 degrees Fahrenheit.
+They do best in warm water, usually between 72 and 82 degrees Fahrenheit.
 Since they have both lungs and gills, they can survive in relatively shallow water in the wild.
 However, they should be kept in a tank that holds at least 50 gallons, if not more, when in captivity.

-The rope fish is a peaceful creature.
-They don’t display aggressive, attacking behaviors toward other fish.
+The Rope Fish is a peaceful creature.
+They generally don’t display aggressive behaviors toward other fish.
 However, they are omnivores, so if you house them with smaller fish or crustaceans, they might mistake them for food and eat them.
 If they are attacked by other more aggressive species in your tank, their reaction is to hide by burying themselves in the substrate rather than attacking in return.

 The 3 Benefits of Having Tank Mates for Rope Fish in Your Aquarium